WoldringLabMSU/Sequence_Fitness_Prediction/README.md

 - Scipy

 The 2 datasets used in this study are Affinity Binding and NESP for stability prediction.
-Please refer to the manuscipt for more detailed information about these datasets.
+Please refer to the manuscipt for more detailed information on their attributes ( protein type, size, data imbalance, etc.).